Jaweria-B/Jaweria-B/README.md

 <h2 align="center">💼 Hackathon Projects</h2>

 <p align="center">
-  1. 🌆 [Virtual Urban Explorer (VUE)](https://github.com/Jaweria-B/Leap_Hackathon_Project): An innovative, AI-powered platform designed to transform the way people explore and interact with cities around the world.
+  1. 🌆 [Virtual Urban Explorer](https://github.com/Jaweria-B/Leap_Hackathon_Project): An innovative, AI-powered platform designed to transform the way people explore and interact with cities around the world.
 Utilizes cutting-edge advancements in GPT, AI, and AR/VR technologies for an immersive and interactive virtual exploration experience.

   2. 🌐 [Quranic](https://github.com/jaweria-b/Quranic): An innovative AI-powered application designed to provide users with a comprehensive and precise understanding of the Holy Qur'an.
 Leveraging advanced technologies such as Aya-101 and Cohere Embed via Cohere API for translation and transcription.